 Pinned

 In 2024, I challenged myself to accelerate my learning by reading a book (usually a biography) a week.
-To date, I’ve done it for 67 consecutive weeks.
+To date, I’ve done it for 77 consecutive weeks.
 I wanted to share what I was reading and also keep track for myself, which was difficult (see here), so I created a Library section on this site.
-I added to it all the books I’ve read since my book-a-week habit began, and I’ve committed to adding my latest read to the Library every Sunday (see the latest here).
+I added to it all the books I’ve read since my book-a-week habit began in March 2024, and I’ve committed to adding my latest read to the Library every Sunday (see the latest here).

 That’s the latest update on my weekend goal.
-I hope that sharing these books will add value to others.
+I hope that sharing these books will be of value.

 Pinned